CallieKim/urdfForRobotScene/README.md

 - **Blender:** This script is intended to be run within Blender's Python environment.
 - **Python 3.x:** Ensure Blender's Python version matches the script requirements.
+- Setup blender to be recognized from your command line by adding it to your system's environment path.

 ## Usage